drteeth/elixir-es-cqrs/slides.md

 ???

-# Projections use events to create your read models.

 In the same way that tracking the events for 1 model allows us to build up it's current state, we can also combine the events for several models to derive new information.

 We call these projections as they project streams of events into new states.

-Talk about how querying the event store would be slow and painful.

 ---
 class: